stayintarkov/SIT-Mod-Ports/Readme.md

 Customizing the settings in SAIN during a raid works but might have unknown effects, use at your own risk!
 The debug features of SAIN are disabled and should not be used.

-I have not tested MoreCheckmarks as a client but technically there should be no problems running it.

 **BigBrain**, **Waypoints** and **NoBushESP** were taken from **SIT 3.7** and compiled into separate plugins.

 ## Included Files